opendocsg/slw-judgments-backfill/2016_SGHC_266/report.md

 33     Thus, the Defendant submitted that an award of $8,000 for the Plaintiff before me would be generous.

 34     However, there were other precedents.
-For example, in _Azmi bin Ahmad v Lee Po Hoon_ [2005] SGDC 5, the plaintiff was awarded $10,000 for head injury resulting in headaches, giddiness and mild double vision.
+For example, in _Azmi bin Ahmad v Lee Po Hoon_ <span class="citation">[2005] SGDC 5</span>, the plaintiff was awarded $10,000 for head injury resulting in headaches, giddiness and mild double vision.

 35     I agree with the Defendant that the head injury and vertigo should be considered together.
 I award the Plaintiff $10,000 for this.